violaEoda/r.package.example/README.md

 # r.package.example

-An example package for the workshop.
+An example package for the workshop (July 8th, 2024).